 Who Can Get Married in Colorado?

 You do not need to be a resident of Colorado to get married here in the state.
-If you are getting married here in Colorado you will need a Colorado Marriage License, unless the state you’re coming from allows you to sign theirs across state lines.
+If you are getting married here in Colorado you will need a Colorado Marriage License, even if you’re not from here (unless the state you’re coming from is one of the few that allows you to sign theirs across state lines.)
+Check with your state if you’re curious about bringing your license across state lines.
 Citizens of all 50 states are eligible to be legally married in Colorado, with some common stipulations.
 For instance, you can legally marry your cousin (I know, I know) but not your sibling here.
-You cannot already be married, either.
+There is no blood test to get married in Colorado.
+You also cannot already be legally married, obviously.

 How to Apply for a Colorado Marriage License

-You need to apply for your Colorado Marriage License at any County Clerk’s office.
-It does not matter what county you apply for a marriage license in; it can be your home county, the county you’re getting married in, or some other county.
+You need to apply for your Colorado Marriage License at any County Clerk’s office in the state.
+It does not matter what county you apply for a marriage license in; it can be your home county, the county you’re getting married in, one you’re traveling through, or some other county.
 You will need to return it to the same county as you got it from, though.

 Some counties require appointments for applying for your Colorado Marriage License.
 Look up the County Clerk’s office website, or call the office, for appointment information.
 Some counties also allow you to apply online rather than in person.
-(NOTE: In our current climate, some counties are operating online-only, and will mail your license after application.
+(NOTE: Ever since 2020, some counties are still operating online-only, and will mail your license after application.
 Please allow time with the postal service when planning the date of your application!)
-Also there is no blood test to get married in Colorado.

 Do I Need Witnesses or an Officiant to Get Married in Colorado?

 Your Colorado Marriage License may be solemnized by judges at the courthouse, retired judges, magistrates, indigenous tribe officials, clergy, or by you as the couple yourself (self-solemnization.)
 Your friend or family member may not solemnize your marriage (officially signing as an officiant) unless they are a judge or clergy.
 Clergy ordained outside the state of Colorado do not need to be registered in the state to perform your wedding.
-They can, however, lead your ceremony and allow you to self-solemnize the legal documents on your own.
+You can also have someone lead your ceremony and then you two self-solemnize the legal documents on your own.
 No witnesses are required to be married in Colorado.
 This gives you ultimate freedom in planning your dream wedding ceremony!
+You can elope just the two of you if you wish, or have your dog sign as witness (usually).

 How to Sign the Colorado Marriage License